Frequently Asked Questions

 Q: What is the process?

-A: The city has been mapped out into zones, and crews are working their way through the entire city, zone-by-zone, picking up as much debris as they can when they get to each street.
-Residents can see a map of which zones are underway on our website.
+A: The city has been mapped out into zones, and crews are working their way through the entire city, zone-by-zone Residents can see a map of which zones are underway on our website.
 It may take several days to clear each zone, depending on the volume of debris.
-Every street will be reached at least two times for tree debris removal.
+The first pass is intended to grab as many large, bulk piles as possible, while moving as quickly as possible in order to reach the most streets.
+Crews may not be able to take everything during the first pass, for a variety of reasons.
+Debris that cannot be picked up during a first pass will be picked up during the second or third pass.

 Q: Which streets are done first?